 Do you think that you have a healthy relationship with money?
 Or do you think there is a possibility that your money story is keeping you stuck?

-After taking the quiz, you might find 5 easy ways to improve your mindset helpful.
+You might find 5 easy ways to improve your mindset helpful.
 It’s full of great suggestions for helping you to think about your current money mindset, and start thinking about how you can change it into one that serves you better.

 I am Eileen Adamson, Your Money, Sorted coach, working online with UK based women.
 I can help you to develop a better relationship with money and feel calm, relaxed and positive about money.
 This will allow you to feel confident, in control and able to make good financial decisions.
 Through creating a good relationship with money you can then live the life that YOU want to lead.